rage/programming-23/data/part-11/3-recursion.md

     """ The function returns the nth number in the Fibonacci sequence (1, 1, 2, 3, 5, 8 etc.); n > 0"""

     if n <= 2:
-        # the two first are ones
+        # the first two are ones
         return 1

     # All other numbers equal the sum of the two preceding numbers in the sequence
     return fibonacci(n - 1) + fibonacci(n - 2)

-# Test everything works
+# Test that everything works
 if __name__ == "__main__":
     for i in range(1, 11):
         print(f"The {i}. number in the Fibonacci sequence is {fibonacci(i)}")